verana-labs/verifiable-trust-vpr-spec/spec.md

 - `verification_fees` (number) (*optional*): Agreed verification_fees for this permission.
 Can be set only the first time this method is called (cannot be set for renewals).
 - `country` (string) (*optional*): Agreed country, as an alpha-2 code (ISO 3166), this permission refers to.
 If null, it means permission is not linked to a specific country.
 Can be set only the first time this method is called (cannot be set for renewals).
 - `vp_summary_digest_sri` (digest_sri) (*optional*): an optional digest_sri, set by [[ref: validator]], of a summary of the information, proofs... provided by the [[ref: applicant]].
-- `issuance_fee_discount`: (number) (*mandatory*): default to 0 (no discount).
+- `issuance_fee_discount`: (number) (*optional*): if not set default to 0 (no discount).
 Maximum 1 (100% discount).
 Can be set to an ISSUER_GRANTOR, ISSUER permission (if GRANTOR mode) or an ISSUER permission (ECOSYSTEM mode) to reduce (or void) calculated issuance fees for subtree of permissions.
 Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.
-- `verification_fee_discount`: (number) (*mandatory*): default to 0 (no discount).
+- `verification_fee_discount`: (number) (*optional*): if not set default to 0 (no discount).
 Maximum 1 (100% discount).
 Can be set to a VERIFIER_GRANTOR, VERIFIER permission (if GRANTOR mode) and/or a VERIFIER permission (ECOSYSTEM mode) to reduce (or void) calculated fees for subtree of permissions.
 Note: this should generally not be used because it reduces or void commission of all related ecosystem participants.

 ##### [MOD-PERM-MSG-3-2] Set Permission VP to Validated precondition checks